rachelhester/rachelhester/README.md

 - 👋 Hi, I’m @rachelhester!
-I'm currently a senior at Florida State University majoring in Information Technology and minoring in Computer Science!
+I'm currently a senior at Florida State University graduating in Spring 2022 and majoring in Information Technology and minoring in Computer Science!
 - 👀 I’m interested in web application development and front-end development.
 I am currently a software developer intern for Marquis Software and am always looking to gain more experience!
-- 🌱 I’m currently learning how to use React in web development.
+- 🌱 A lot of my coursework from college is posted on here as well as *hopefully soon* some personal projects!
-- 💞️ I’m interested in learning more about web development and front-end development in general!
+- 💞️ I hope to learn more about web development and front-end development/web design!
 - 📫 How to reach me:
 racheyhester@gmail.com
 https://linkedin.com/in/rahester